DylanMeeus/springboot_jwt_blog/_posts/2016-07-12-building-serverless-apps-with-aws-lambda.markdown

 ---

 **TL;DR** A few weeks ago we showed how you can [build serverless apps](https://auth0.com/blog/2016/06/28/building-serverless-apps-with-webtask/) with [Webtask](https://webtask.io).
 Today, we are going to recreate our Serverless Stories app with AWS Lambda.
-The goal of this article is to showcase how you can build serverless apps with Lambda and to compare and contrast the differences between Lambda and Webtask.
+The goal of this article is to showcase how you can build serverless apps with AWS Lambda and to compare and contrast the differences between Lambda and Webtask.

 As always, get the sample code from our [GitHub repo](https://github.com/auth0-blog/serverless-stories-lambda/) to follow along.

 ---

-[Lambda](https://aws.amazon.com/lambda/) is a Function-as-a-Service (FaaS) platform provided by [Amazon Web Services](http://aws.amazon.com/) (AWS).
+[**Lambda**](https://aws.amazon.com/lambda/) is a Function-as-a-Service (FaaS) platform provided by [Amazon Web Services](http://aws.amazon.com/) (AWS).
 Lambda is tightly integrated into the AWS ecosystem and allows developers to build microservices that easily interact with other AWS services.
 For example, we can create a Lambda function that is executed every time a user signs up through the AWS Cognito service or we can trigger a Lambda function after a file is uploaded to S3.
 Combining Lambda with the [API Gateway](https://aws.amazon.com/api-gateway/), we can build microservices that can be accessed from outside the AWS ecosystem.

 {% include tweet_quote.html quote_text="Serverless platforms allow developers to build apps without worrying about infrastructure." %}